publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch10B/m__us_usc_t16_s777g–1.md

         (1) __Matching grants__

-            The Secretary of the Interior shall obligate amounts made available under [section 777c(a)(4) of this title][/us/usc/t16/s777c/a/4] to make grants to any State to pay not more than 75 percent of the cost to a State of constructing, renovating, or maintaining facilities for transient nontrailerable recreational vessels.
+            The Secretary of the Interior shall obligate amounts made available under section 777c(a)(4)  <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  of this title to make grants to any State to pay not more than 75 percent of the cost to a State of constructing, renovating, or maintaining facilities for transient nontrailerable recreational vessels.

         (2) __Priorities__